(762135) 2010 WG9

-' is a high inclination trans-Neptunian object and slow rotator from the outer Solar System, approximately 100 kilometers in diameter.
+' is a high inclination, binary trans-Neptunian object and slow rotator from the outer Solar System, approximately 100 kilometers in diameter.
 It was first observed at ESO's La Silla Observatory in northern Chile on 30 November 2010.

 Orbit and classification

 orbits the Sun at a distance of 18.8–87.0 AU once every 384 years and 9 months (140,538 days).
 Its orbit has an eccentricity of 0.65 and an inclination of 70° with respect to the ecliptic.